EU drive to create its own Silicon Valley finds doubters

 Complying with 28 different regulatory regimes - one for each EU country - imposes hefty fixed costs on start-ups which may eat up a significant part of their budgets, a study by the Conference Board business research association has found.

-Despite the obstacles, Kroes is determined national barriers can be broken down and that jobs and investment will rapidly be created by harmonizing rules across the continent.
+Despite the obstacles, Kroes is determined national barriers can be broken down and that jobs and investment will rapidly be created by harmonising rules across the continent.

 To that effect she has put forward a legislative package for an overhaul of the European telecoms sector which was passed by the European Parliament in April and is now waiting for approval from member states.

-Key provisions included in the package are making the sale of mobile licenses more uniform across Europe, phasing out mobile phone roaming fees by 2016, and barring telecoms operators from prioritizing some internet traffic over others.
+Key provisions included in the package are making the sale of mobile licences more uniform across Europe, phasing out mobile phone roaming fees by 2016, and barring telecoms operators from prioritising some internet traffic over others.

 The European Commission estimates the app economy in Europe alone could add an extra 1 million jobs and contribute 63 billion euros to the continent’s economy by 2018, up from the 17.5 billion euros in 2013.